Best Times to Visit Paramaribo, Suriname

 Peperpot Nature Reserve Hike

-activityTake a leisurely evening stroll along the Waterkant, Paramaribo's picturesque waterfront.
-Enjoy the cool breeze, watch the boats glide along the Suriname River, and soak in the lively atmosphere as the city comes alive at sunset.
-This is a perfect spot for sunset photography.
+activityTake a leisurely evening stroll along the Waterkant, Paramaribo's picturesque waterfront promenade.
+Enjoy the cool breeze, watch the boats glide along the Suriname River, and soak in the lively atmosphere.
+This is a perfect spot for people-watching and enjoying street food.

 Best time: Year-round